How to Submit a Film To The Sundance Film Festival?

+How to submit a Film To the Sundance?
+Here’s a Step by step Explanation about the process and guidelines for submitting a film to the Sundance Film Festival.
 Sundance Film Festival is a very important event for independent filmmakers since the festival welcomes the film and theatre of independent artists.
 Like every event, in this case also, some rules and regulations have to be observed.
 Therefore, some confusion is evident.
 Therefore in order to make it easy and hassle free we have come up with a detailed list of all the rules to be followed.
 Here are the detailed tips on how to submit a film to this festival.

 The Deadlines and The Fees:

 Those who are submitting films to the Sundance after the early-bird deadline may have to pay double of the usual submission fee.
 This is why we are recommending you to submit your work by the scheduled deadline in order to avoid paying extra.
 Let’s take a look at the different deadlines along with fees.

 Deadline for Early Submissions:

 U.S. and other International Short Films: 3rd August 2017 (Or the same year): Entry fee- $40

 Feature Films from U.S. and other countries: 10th August 2017 (Or the same year): Entry fee-$60

 U.S. and other International Short Films: 24th August 2017 (Or the same year): Entry fee- $60

 Feature Films from U.S. and other countries: 31st August 2017 (Or the same year): Entry fee- $80